Rosset Front de Neige

 This run can involve picking ones way through rocks and branches along a narrow path but it is one of the most beautiful in resort and can be a lot of fun.
 It can be reached by passing above the bottom station of the Tommeuses chairlift and dropping down to the right.
 Follow this canyon down through the tricky passages to the La Daille buildings.

-Le Fornet tends to be the quieter side of the Val d'Isere mountains, so the off-piste here can often be left untouched, providing fresh powder and plenty of fun.
-The Shoulder of the Petit Signal, from the top of the Signal lift, go over the col and traverse immediately to the left.
+The shoulder of the Petit Signal, from the top of the Signal lift.
+Go over the col and traverse immediately to the left.
 Go along the crestline and ski down to the foot of the rock tower at the top of Petit Signal.
 Traverse to the right of this block, and then ski down a few metres, across a cornice to a wide hilltop.
 From here, head to the top of the Fornet cable car which you can see easily.

 The Great Pissaillas, this run is very close to the slopes and lifts and the snow conditions are good due to the altitude.
 From the top of the Cascade Express, ski down the Moraine run until you reach a long, level stretch.
 From here, you can leave the piste wherever you want.
 To avoid any danger, stay near the lift cables.